Email FacebookTwitterMenu burgerClose thin

 Who Should Get a Living Trust in Iowa?

-Common belief is that living trusts are just for the wealthy.
+The common belief is often that living trusts are just for the wealthy.
 That isn’t true, though.
-Because Iowa has not adopted the Uniform Probate Code, even a person with a relatively small estate might benefit from using a living trust to protect their assets and avoid the probate process.
-However, Iowa does have a simplified probate process for estates that are worth less than $100,000, so if your estate’s value falls below that threshold a living trust might not be needed.
+With no Uniform Probate Code, even a relatively small estate may benefit from using a living trust to protect its assets and avoid probate.

 Living Trusts vs. Wills

-This chart compares wills and living trusts to give you a better understanding of the similarities and differences between the estate planning documents:
+This chart compares wills and living trusts to give you a better understanding of the similarities and differences.

 Living Trusts vs. Wills